dofloinn/Fallout3rdYear/1_ClientServingProgramming/Exam Notes.md

 Source -> Transmitter -> Transmission System -> Receiver -> Destination

-Whilst the horizontal model is useful when looking at hardware components, the reality is it does not explain everything
+Whilst the horizontal model is useful when looking at hardware components, the reality is that it does not explain everything

 From previous discussions on: <mark style="background: #FF5582A6;">Data Link Control</mark>, <mark style="background: #FF5582A6;">LANs technologies</mark>, <mark style="background: #FF5582A6;">Internetworking</mark> etc. much of the functionality required to provide communications between host machines is not necessarily provided on individual hardware components.